The with

 So, to desugar with

-, look at each variable mentioned in the code:
+, look at each variable mentioned in

 - If it’s lexically bound, leave it as is.